ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   TODO:send email the day of the trip
-  TODO:Send email if come information changed about the route, TODO:check with erry hopper if i should listen to a specific endpoint to have updates about routes and trip 7,50 € au total
+  TODO:Send email if come information changed about the route, TODO:check with erry hopper if i should listen to a specific endpoint to have updates about routes and trip
+  todo: now i want to have redis cache when i list ferries it will take them from cache and when i click on paiment here it will search in the api to confirm(for now we dont integrate api yet we will use our mock data), and i want 2 worker to listen for paiment if suuceeded or not and send email if succeed same for refund, i want them asynchronly and decoupled the payment and sending email

+ASK when email confirmation will be sent and when we will update cache and did cancellation email works with listener asyncrosly?
+7,50 € au total
 TODO:addd possibility to add promo code:done
+TODO: another option of pending:send quote by email
+TODO: add tests for celery and unit tests and all functions to be executed in pipline.
+TODO:dynamic homepage with pub etc:
+TODO:Ask Tomas if they allow payment in 3 or 4 times?
+TODO:Use Stripe Payment Intents + Your Own Installment Logic

+(You charge the customer’s card automatically 3 times)

-TODO: another option of pending:send quote by email VOULEZ-VOUS SAUVEGARDER LE DEVIS DE VOTRE VOYAGE ?
+VOULEZ-VOUS SAUVEGARDER LE DEVIS DE VOTRE VOYAGE ?
+TODO:did you did this too?
+Next steps:
+   1. Integrate caching into ferry search endpoint
+   2. Replace direct email calls with async tasks
+   3. Add Stripe webhook endpoint and contine
 Vous pourrez le reprendre à tout moment or (within 3 days) Insérez votre adresse e-mail pour recevoir le devis(avec le trajet et les informations déjà renseigner) TODO:continue with whisper api search
+TODO:sign in with google
 Veuillez noter que les tarifs peuvent varier en fonction des disponibilités TODO:ferryhopper integrates MCP:may use it to facilitate search by llm:
 Ferryhopper's Model Context Protocol (MCP)